naturalblaze/lab-setup-ubuntu-kvm/Optional_Installs.md

 > :bulb: **Note:** This requires you already have a GitHub account.

-I'm using the SSH key pair we created in the [Server_Setup * SSH Key Setup](#ssh-key-setup) for authentication into GitHub to be able to pull and push code from GitHub repositories.
+I'm using [GitHub](https://github.com/) for my source control with SSH key pair authentication.
+We will use the SSH key pair created in the [Server_Setup - SSH Key Setup](./Server_Setup.md#ssh-key-setup) for authentication into GitHub to be able to pull and push code from GitHub repositories.
 This of course optional as you could authenticate with HTTPS as well.

 [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)